Glossary hero image

 Conclusion

 Insulin sensitivity is essential for maintaining healthy blood sugar levels, metabolism, and overall well-being.
-Poor insulin sensitivity can lead to weight gain and chronic diseases, but with appropriate healthy lifestyle changes—such as a nutritious diet, regular exercise, and stress management—you can improve insulin function and support long-term health.
+Poor insulin sensitivity can lead to weight gain and chronic diseases, but with the right lifestyle changes—such as a nutritious diet, regular exercise, and stress management—you can improve insulin function and support long-term health.

 Related Terms